 7. Internal linking with proper Anchor text.

-Internal linking also termed as Inbound links help show validation of your content.
+Internal linking also termed Inbound links help show validation of your content.
 It also helps your website visitors to dig deep into the topic (blogpost) you have written.

 Pro tip: If you are covering one topic and have additional resources like another blog post, web page, landing page, ebook, or product, it’s the best practice to link internally.